-It’s advised to unplug half an hour to sixty minutes before bedtime to give your body time to replenish its melatonin stores.
+You should unplug 30 to 60 minutes before bedtime to give your body time to replenish its melatonin stores.
 You can also activate warm filters or night lights to mitigate late-night working or scrolling in bed.

-As discussed above, red lighting is ideal if you need a light on at nighttime.
-For example, your pre-sleep ritual might involve some guided breathing, a white noise exercise, meditation, and so on.
+As discussed above, red lighting is ideal if you need a light at night.
+For example, your pre-sleep ritual might involve guided breathing, a white noise exercise, meditation, and so on.
 If you do bedtime yoga to relax, you obviously can’t do this in the dark.
 Instead, a red light will put you in the right headspace.

-If you need light to wake up in the morning (as most people do) and sunrise is too early, consider pink lighting.
+Consider pink lighting if you need light to wake up in the morning (as most people do), and sunrise is too early.
 Pink lights are a good color for infant and young children’s rooms.
-Not only do they add a fairy tale feel to a room, but they’re also a calming color.
+Not only do they add a fairy tale feel to a room, but they’re also calming.
 If you want a new way to spruce up your yoga spot or favorite napping space, pink lighting can set a relaxing tone, too.